Frequently Asked Questions

 - The second and final part of the committee’s charge was to design the content and format to contextualize the designated sites (to be completed by May 31, 2017)

 In December 2016, the CACHC completed the first part of its two-part charge and forwarded the chancellor a recommended list of sites for contextualization.
 In late February 2017, the chancellor gave the committee the finalized list of sites to contextualize.
 Out of the more than 100 physical structures on the Oxford campus, contextualization work is focused on these seven sites:

 - Antebellum sites constructed with slave labor — Barnard Observatory, Croft Hall, the Lyceum, and Hilgard Cut

 Two other actions will be taken: We will seek to rename Vardaman Hall through university processes, subject to IHL approval.
-Vardaman Hall was already approved for renovation by the IHL board last spring.
+Vardaman Hall was already approved for renovation by the IHL board in May 2016.
 And we will make a sign clarification at Paul B. Johnson Commons by adding “Sr.” to clarify that it is named after Paul B. Johnson Sr.